 According to the Chartered Institute of Housing, the government should set a national target for house construction and build more homes for social rent to help address the housing crisis (CIH).

 Grainia Long, chief executive of Housing 2014, said today at the organization’s annual conference and exhibition in Manchester that the government must work with housing professionals to address the growing inequality in our housing system.

 Long urged the government to take a more direct and active role in housing supply and to establish a national target for house construction.

-She said: “The housing market has become a driver of disadvantage and a barrier to improving life chances.
-The gap between the haves and have-nots in our housing system is getting bigger all the time.
+“The housing market has become a driver of disadvantage and a barrier to improving life chances,” she stated.
+In our housing system, the divide between haves and have-nots is widening all the time.

-She added: “Government must be resolute and defend the need to increase supply.
-Our polling shows that the public does understand that development is necessary to solve the housing crisis.
-Resist the temptation to yield to the anti-development lobby, and the profession will back you all the way.
+“The government must be steadfast and defend the need to increase supply,” she added.
+According to our polling, the public recognises the importance of development in resolving the housing crisis.
+Resist the urge to cave in to the anti-development lobby, and the profession will support you all the way.

 “So our test to all parties, is to build a housing system that works for everyone.
 As housing professionals we won’t accept anything less.
 And over the next few months as the professional body for housing we are taking that challenge to politicians of all parties.
 We will demand proof that they are heeding the profession and willing to take the bold steps necessary to change the housing story for good.”